Feeds:

 Read Full Post »

 Steventon.
 Every Janeite has heard of this sleepy little village in Hampshire and the parsonage in which Jane lived over half her life.
-Situated in the chalk hills of North Hants, about seven miles from Basingstoke.
-As with Chawton, I “traveled” through narrow lanes to St. Nicholas church, where Reverend Austen held Sunday service, married parishioners, and baptized babies, and where members of the Austen family were laid to rest.
+It was situated in the chalk hills of North Hants, about seven miles from Basingstoke.
+As with Chawton, I “traveled” through narrow lanes to St. Nicholas church, where Reverend Austen held Sunday services, married parishioners, and baptized babies, and where members of the Austen family were laid to rest.

 Drive to St. Nicholas